microsoft/terminal/doc/specs/#11000 - Marks/Shell-Integration-Marks.md

 Many of the sub-points on these settings are definitely "Future Consideration" level settings.
 For example, the `scrollToMark` `"highlight"` property.
-That one is certianly not something we need to ship with.
+That one is certainly not something we need to ship with.

 ### Actions